NJUPT-NYR/SOPT/docs/README.md

 [features]
 # load features seperated by ','
 # you must choose a kv storage backend
-# default is sled, options are sled, csv, redis and rocksdb
+# default is sled, options are sled, csv and rocksdb
 default = ["email-restriction", "message", "sled"]
 # email allowlist(so no invitation code is needed)
 email-restriction = []